-APM BIO-3 stipulates that construction crews would avoid impacting the streambeds and banks of any streams along the proposed Project ROW to the extent feasible.
-Avoidance of these areas would reduce the potential to impact SCE has indicated that breeding habitat for the arroyo toad breeding habitat, including habitat located within that portion of the ROW that spans would be avoided by the proposed Project as the transmission lines would span-San Francisquito Creek (APM BIO 3).
-However, construction activities, including the establishment of pulling locations and the construction of towers on the east side of the creek, could result in potential impacts to arroyo toad habitat.
+SCE has indicated that breeding habitat for the arroyo toad would be avoided by the proposed Project as the transmission lines would span San Francisquito Creek (APM BIO-3).
+However, construction activities including the establishment of pulling locations and the construction of towers on the east side of the creek could result in potential impacts to arroyo toad habitat.
 Impacts to breeding habitat or toads could occur if work crews hand carry lines or equipment across the creek.